-Dreams – mine are vivid, complex, weird.
-Sometimes I dream and I know it is a dream, but only a handful of times since childhood.
-The last one I had was in February this year.
+Dreams – mine are vivid, complex, and at times, weird.
+Some, I am aware I am dreaming, but this happened only a handful of times.
+The last one I had was in February of this year.
 I am 85-ish years old and I pop into a scene in the library of our home, mine and Greg’s, however, he has already gone to Heaven.
 I am alone.

 I feel grief as I sit on the grand overstuffed couch in the white shelved library.
 My eyes wander the extensive collection of his books as I rest in front of the quiet inactive fireplace.
 Sitting in this space brings me comfort in my widowhood.
 I realize this is a dream, a life moment in time travel.
 I jump into the story to explore what life may be like: my body, my thoughts, my home, my family.
 I take an assessment before the movie reel runs out and I wake to real life.